 On June 2, 2016, the Company announced that Mr. Chris Staargaard resigned as President, Chief Executive Officer and Director of the Company to pursue other interests.
 Mr. Kerry Curtis, Independent Chairman and Director of InZinc since 2012, has assumed the role of Interim Chief Executive Officer of the Company.

 Summary of Exploration Activities

-The following is a breakdown of the components of the Company's exploration and evaluation assets, on the West Desert Project, for the year ended December 31, 2016:
+The following is a breakdown of the components of the Company's exploration and evaluation assets for the three months ended March 31, 2017: